joaorodriguesz/GrammarAnalyzer/README.md

    The program will run, demonstrating the grammatical derivation as implemented in the `Grammar` class.

-## 📚 Documentation

-The `Grammar` class has the following methods:

-- `addProduction(nonTerminal: string, expansions: string[]): void`: This method allows you to add productions to the grammar.
-You should provide the non-terminal symbol and an array with the substitution options.
-- `derive(startSymbol: string): string`: This method executes the process of grammatical derivation.
-It takes the initial symbol for derivation and returns the result of the derivation.

 ## ⚠️ Notes

 Make sure you have Node.js installed in version 19.8.1 or higher to run this program.
 Remember to adjust the repository cloning instructions if the repository is located in a different location. 📝